nasa/cape/doc/api/index.rst

 There are also a collection of helper modules, such as :mod:`pyCart.report`.
 These typically provide one or more classes (such as :class:`pyCart.report.Report`) which add a few methods to the :mod:`cape` version.
-This leads to a definition for the :mod:`pyCart` version of the module that starts something like the following.
+This leads to a definition for the :mod:`cape.pycart` version of the module that starts something like the following.

     .. code-block:: python